 Consider Firmness vs. Softness

 OSHA (Occupational Safety and Health Administration) suggests supports that are “fairly soft and rounded” to minimize pressure.
-However, it’s a balance.
-A rest that’s too soft might cause your wrists to sink, defeating the purpose of neutral support.
+However, a rest that’s too soft might cause your wrists to sink, defeating the purpose of neutral support.
 Aim for something firm enough to maintain alignment but cushioned enough to be comfortable.

 Evaluate Material Based on Needs